ABOUT THE AUTHOR

 Alterio's second novel, Lives We Leave Behind (Penguin, 2012; Editions Prisma, France, 2013), traces the experiences of two nurses who serve in Egypt and France during World War One.
 In his comprehensive review Michael Morrissey commented: "the author skilfully explores the nature of grief and the perversity of human feelings" and "this novel is a bravura performance that deserves, and has been enjoying, wide readership."
 Another reviewer thought it "a finely crafted novel that gives a depth of insight into human needs and responses in times of crisis."

 Alterio was vice-president of the NZ Society of Authors National Council from May 2003 to May 2006.
 Since appearing during this period at the inaugural Leeds Metropolitan University Literary Festival (UK), she has taken part in many festivals and book events.
-Winner of the 2013 Seresin/Landfall Otago University Press Writing Residency, Alterio is currently working on a second short story collection, Stories Bodies Tell, and a third novel, Wait for Me.
+Winner of the 2013 Seresin/Landfall Otago University Press Writing Residency, Alterio is currently working on a second short story collection, Stories Bodies Tell, and a volume of reflective essays.